 Books have long sections of seemingly equally important text because it is expected of the reader to have time to read through it and individually determine what’s relevant and what’s not.

-Movie posters and publicity billboards, on the other hand, are meant to be seen and understood in very brief periods of time, which means that the hierarchy of their text is all the more important.
+Movie posters and publicity billboards, on the other hand, are meant to be seen and understood in very brief periods of time, which means that the hierarchy of their text is all the more critical.

 A grid is not exactly a column, but visualizing columns of text (like in the newspaper) will help you understand what grids are used for.